vaibhav-vemula/Machine-Learning-with-Spark-Streaming/README.md

 ### Selected Dataset -
-- San Francisco Crime Classification
+Enron Email Spam Detection
-    - Each crime is a single vector of size 9
+    - Each record consists of 3 features - the subject, the email content and the label
-    - The label or category is the second feature
+    - Each email is one of 2 classes, spam or ham
-    - 878k records in train and test dataset
+    - 30k examples in train and 3k in test